Fuzzy dark matter simulations: Numerical methods

 The conventional collisionless $N$-body methods offer a convenient and efficient way to capture the large-scale dynamics of FDM, as the Schr\"odinger--Poisson equations reduce to the Vlasov--Poisson equations in the limit $\LdB \to 0$ \citep{Widrow1993}.
 In practice, the simulation setup follows that of CDM simulations, except that the initial density power spectrum is generated using the FDM transfer function (Eqs. \ref{eq:transfer_func1} and \ref{eq:transf_func2}), making it analogous to warm dark matter (WDM) simulations.
 Compared to fully wave-based FDM simulations, this $N$-body approach allows for much larger comoving volumes due to its numerical efficiency.
 However, by neglecting quantum pressure, it fails to capture fine-grained wave phenomena, such as density granulation and soliton cores.

 The $N$-body methods, though approximate, have a number of practical applications.
 They can probe the FDM halo mass function in large-scale structure \citep{Schive2016, May2022}, as the suppression of low-mass FDM halos is mainly determined by the simulation initial conditions (see \fref{fig:cdm_vs_fdm}).
+They are also useful for studying the morphology of FDM halos \citep{Dome2023}.
 By comparing approximate $N$-body and genuine FDM simulations with the same initial conditions, one can quantify the dynamical effects of quantum pressure \citep{Veltmaat2016, Nori2018, May2021} and assess the numerical convergence of genuine FDM simulations \citep[][see also \fref{fig:test_cosmo_profile}]{Liao2025}.
 In hybrid fluid--wave methods, the $N$-body approaches can provide the large-scale gravitational field and the boundary conditions for wave regions (see \sref{subsec:methods_hybrid}), and can also be used to identify the Lagrangian volumes of selected halos in cosmological zoom-in simulations \citep{Veltmaat2018, Chan2025}.

 Several studies have attempted to constrain the FDM particle mass using $N$-body simulations, such as through the Lyman-alpha forest power spectrum \citep[e.g.,][]{Irsic2017} and the subhalo mass function \citep[e.g.,][]{Nadler2024}.
 However, it remains unclear whether omitting strong interference fringes and quantum pressure effects---such as their impact on the tidal evolution of subhalos and solitons \citep{Chan2025}---may bias these constraints.
 Moreover, $N$-body approaches are susceptible to spurious halo formation, albeit with properties differing quantitatively from those in genuine FDM simulations (see \fref{fig:spurious_halo}).